bubkoo/shuffle-arr/README.md

 # shuffle-array

-Randomize the order of the elements in a given array.
+> Randomize the order of the elements in a given array(arrayLike).